Innovation in Greenland

 During the first years, three development projects have been of particular interest; sea urchins, sea cucumbers and cultivation of seaweed.

 In Asia, the gonads from sea urchins are considered a delicacy.
 Sea urchins are common along the shores of Greenland and the business development department has made trial fisheries and trial productions.
-It has proven difficult to succeed with the project, because it requires a lot of manual work and because of a lack of technological solutions to extract the gonads.

 Sea cucumbers are likewise considered a delicacy in Asia, where the dried molluscs are wrapped in extravagant boxes and sold at soaring prices.
 The department made the initial analytics of prevalence for the species as well as the preferred seabed and depth for sea cucumbers back in 2017.
 In 2019 Royal Greenland was granted a trial licence in certain areas between Ikerssarsuk and Nuuk.
 Together with Royal Greenland’s M/tr Sermilik, Nikoline Ziemer spent several weeks on a systemic trial fishery, that was the foundation for applying for a fishing permit, that is still pending.